A First-Order Approach To Accelerated Value Iteration: Value Iteration and Gradient Descent.

-We would like to emphasize that the convergence proof for \ref{alg:GD} does not readily extend to Algorithm \ref{alg:R-VI}.
+\begin{remark}[Comparison with the proof for \ref{alg:GD}] We would like to emphasize that the convergence proof for \ref{alg:GD} does not readily extend to Algorithm \ref{alg:R-VI}.
 In particular, there is a fundamental difference between $\| \cdot\|_{\infty}$ and $\| \cdot \|_{2}$, since $\| \cdot \|_{2}$ is naturally related to the scalar product of $\R^{n}$, i.e., $\| \bm{v} \|_{2}^{2} = \bm{v}^{\top}\bm{v}$, whereas this is not the case for $\| \cdot \|_{\infty}.$ Therefore, we can not rely on scalar products and Taylor expansions of first order to prove our convergence results.
-Moreover, if one were to infer some new constants $\mu,L$ for \eqref{eq:mu-2}-\eqref{eq:L-2} from \eqref{eq:mu-infty}-\eqref{eq:L-infty} and the equivalence of norms in finite dimension, one would obtain (in general) $\mu = (1-\lambda)/\sqrt{n},L=\sqrt{n}(1+\lambda)$, essentially loosing a factor of $n$ as regards to the convergence rate guarantee of Algorithm \ref{alg:R-VI}.
+Moreover, if one were to infer some new constants $\mu,L$ for \eqref{eq:mu-2}-\eqref{eq:L-2} from \eqref{eq:mu-infty}-\eqref{eq:L-infty} and the equivalence of norms in finite dimension, one would obtain (in general) $\mu = (1-\lambda)/\sqrt{n},L=\sqrt{n}(1+\lambda)$, essentially loosing a factor of $n$ as regards to the convergence rate guarantee of Algorithm \ref{alg:R-VI}. \end{remark}